project-chip/rs-matter/docs/Matter_clusters-Implementation_usage_and_support.md

 Provisional clusters are not included.

 All clusters are supported by pattern A.
+✅ indicates that a pattern is required and implemented.
 ⚫ indicates that a pattern is not required.
-❌ indicates that a pattern is not yet implemented.
+❌ indicates that a pattern is required and not yet implemented.
-Blank entries indicate that an assessment has not yet been made to identify if a pattern needs to be implemented.
+Blank entries indicate that an assessment has not yet been made to identify if the pattern is required.

-**Note** Some clusters support multiple patterns, excluding pattern A. Consult the cluster documentation for further explanation on how to use them.
+**Note** Some clusters support multiple patterns, excluding pattern A. Consult the cluster specific documentation for further explanation on how to use them.

 **Note** Events are currently not supported.
 See issue [#36](https://github.com/project-chip/rs-matter/issues/36).